tpetzoldt/datasets/README.md

 ## How to read a data set directly from **R**

-Data can be downloaded to a local folder or directly be opened in a data analysis language like R:
+Data can also be directly be opened in a data analysis language like R:

 **Example**